box/developer.box.com/content/guides/embed/ui-elements/explorer-metadata.md

 defined in the sample project, as in the example below.

 <Message type='notice'>
-The `fieldsToShow` parameter is responsible for showing the metadata columns in the UI.
+You can add or hide specific metadata columns using the `fieldsToShow` parameter (for example **Last modified by**) to display in the Content Explorer.
 </Message>

 For additional information on metadata queries, see [this guide][metadata-query].